Our team

 Meena Patel - Asylum & Immigration Advice Coordinator

-Prior to taking up this post, Meena worked as a senior manager at Southall Black Sisters (SBS) for 34 years.
-Her work primarily entailed supporting black and minority women and children escaping violence and abuse and addressing related matters such as homelessness, immigration, and mental health problems.
-She has extensive frontline experience in providing advice and undertaking casework including representing high risk domestic abuse cases at multi-agency risk assessment conferences, and in advising and supporting women through their immigration/asylum, criminal and civil/family legal and appeal processes.
-Aside from advice and casework, Meena was involved in training, policy and campaigning work.
-It is this wide ranging experience and depth of knowledge that she brings to this post.
+Prior to taking up this post, I worked as a senior manager at Southall Black Sisters (SBS) for 34 years.
+My work primarily entailed supporting black and minority women and children escaping violence and abuse and addressing related matters such as homelessness, immigration, and mental health problems.
+I have extensive frontline experience in providing advice and undertaking casework including representing high risk domestic abuse cases at multi-agency risk assessment conferences, and in advising and supporting women through their immigration/asylum, criminal and civil/family legal and appeal processes.
+Aside from advice and casework, I was involved in training, policy and campaigning work.

 Jess Beagant